AVSLab/basilisk/docs/installOnWindows.md

 ### How to run tests

 Tests are run and managed by Pytest.
-To execute all tests the py.test command can be executed from the command line in the project's top level directory.
+To execute all tests the py.test command can be executed on the `src` directory from the command line.

 ```
-C:\Users\patrick\Documents\basilisk> py.test
+C:\Users\patrick\Documents\basilisk> py.test src/
 ```